 - You sleep on your stomach or back.
 While both mattresses are soft, the thickness and zoned support of the original model make it more supportive overall.

 The Essential is a lightweight version of Casper’s higher-end flagship mattress.
 It’s a great buy if you can go without some of the support of the original Casper.
 If you need something stronger and more durable, though, go with the thicker original option.
 Hopefully this comparison has helped you determine which mattress better suits your needs.
+Make sure to also check out our mattress comparisons page for more popular Casper comparisons like Casper Essential vs Ghostbed and Casper vs Tuft & Needle.
 Please leave specific questions about these models in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.